memosworld/spring-boot-custom-validations/README.md

 The `@AtLeastOneNotBlank` annotation validates whether at least one of the specified fields is not blank (non-empty).

+### ConditionalMandatory

+The `@ConditionalMandatory` annotation validates whether required fields are present if specified field has the given value or values.

+### DivisibleBy

+The `@DivisibleBy` annotation ensures that a `Integer` field is divisible by the given divider

 ### ExcludedNumbers

 The `@ExcludedNumbers` annotation checks that a field's value is not one of the specified excluded numbers.